 The "middle of the road" scenario envisages that the historical patterns of development are continued throughout the 21st century.
-Following this projection, the Kingdom of Eswatini's population will increase by 15% between 2016 and 2050 (World Bank Data), whereas GDP is expected to more than triple.
+Following this projection, the population of the Republic of The Gambia will increase by 60% between 2016 and 2050 (World Bank Data), whereas GDP is expected to increase by almost 30-fold.